MultimodalUniverse/MultimodalUniverse/scripts/tess/tglc/README.md

 # TGLC Dataset Builder

-This folder contains scripts used to build the TESS-Gaia lightcurve dataset developed by *Han & Brandt 2023* and is currently available for TESS sectors (1-39) ([TGLC website](https://archive.stsci.edu/hlsp/tglc)).
+This folder contains scripts used to build the TESS-Gaia lightcurve dataset developed by [Han & Brandt](https://iopscience.iop.org/article/10.3847/1538-3881/acaaa7) and is currently available for TESS sectors (1-39) ([TGLC website](https://archive.stsci.edu/hlsp/tglc)).

 ## Data preparation
 To download a full sector and store it in the standardised format, simply call: